Pianeta Terra

 About Pianeta Terra

-Pianeta Terra is an Amsterdam restaurant with confirmed Star Wine List recognition in 2026.
-The verified practical details are limited, so it is best approached as a booking where the confirmed signals matter more than a long checklist of published specifics.
-Current verified hours are Thursday, Friday, Saturday from 6 PM to 1 AM, Sunday from 1 PM to 12 AM; the restaurant is closed Monday, Tuesday, Wednesday.
+Pianeta Terra is an Amsterdam restaurant with Star Wine List recognition in 2026.
+The practical details are limited, so it works best as a booking where the confirmed signals matter more than a long checklist of published specifics.
+Current hours are Thursday, Friday, Saturday from 6 PM to 1 AM, Sunday from 1 PM to 12 AM; the restaurant is closed Monday, Tuesday, Wednesday.
 The dress code is smart casual.

 Choose it when Star Wine List recognition matters, not for maximum menu certainty

-The clearest verified distinction for Pianeta Terra is its Star Wine List recognition in 2026.
+The clearest distinction for Pianeta Terra is its Star Wine List recognition in 2026.
 That is the strongest grounded reason to shortlist it if wine-related recognition is an important part of the evening.
-Beyond that recognition, the available verified information does not establish a specific cuisine label, chef profile, menu format, signature dish, price tier, or service style.
+Beyond that recognition, there is no specific cuisine label, chef profile, menu format, signature dish, price tier, or service style listed.

 That makes Pianeta Terra a better fit for diners who are comfortable booking with limited public detail.
 If you need a tightly defined menu, a known spend target, or specific dietary planning information before reserving, confirm directly with the restaurant before committing.
 For comparison within Amsterdam, you might also consider options such as Beulings, Johannes, Le Bouchon du centre, Cannibale Royale Handboogstraat, or The Supper Club, depending on the kind of evening you want.